CaptainACQ/f22raptor/README.md

 close to ground level really taxes my machine, but lowering the graphics settings usually fixes any dropped frames or stuttering.

-Please don't submit issues yet.
-I'm considering this pre-alpha and have a lot of work to do yet to where I'm happy with it.
-At this time, I decided that it's just too fun to keep it to myself.

 Known bugs/limitations:
 * Remember that turbulence becomes a real pain at high speeds.
 Per the specs for the F-22 listed on Wikipedia and the Lockheed Martin pages, keep speeds